MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 4. In the details pane, select **Delegation**.
 5. On the **Delegation** tab, select **Trust this computer for delegation to specified services only** > **Use Kerberos only**.
 6. Select **Add**.
-7. In the **Add Services** dialog, select **Users and Computers**.
+7. In the **Add Services** dialog box, select **Users and Computers**.
-8. In the **Select Users or Computers** dialogue, specify the following, based on the scenario:
+8. In the **Select Users or Computers** dialogue box, specify the following, based on the scenario:

-    - Scenario 1: If the SDK runs under a Local System account, select the computer account of the SCOM management server (SCOMMS) and select **OK**.
+    - Scenario 1: If the SDK runs under a LocalSystem account, select the computer account of the SCOM management server (SCOMMS) and select **OK**.
-    - Scenario 2: If the SDK runs as a Domain Account (SDKSvc), select the domain account that the SDK service runs under and select **OK**.
+    - Scenario 2: If the SDK runs under a domain account (SDKSvc), select the domain account that the SDK service runs under and select **OK**.

 9. In the **Add Services** dialog, select the service type **MSOMSdkSvc** and select **OK**.
 10. Select **OK** to close the **Properties** dialog.